-Symfony Profiler maps the footprint of all actions and backend activity of the application.
+Symfony Profiler maps the footprint of all actions and backend activity of the application on any PHP MySQL Hosting.
 The profiler appears as an informative strip at the bottom of the application which tracks useful KPIs for validator component operations like server response time for requests.
 It can also be expanded into a full-fledged dashboard that displays detailed metrics including routing, end-to-end logging and user authentication.

 Symfony Learning Resources

 Learning Symfony is easy!
 There is a global community of over 300,000 members that is very supportive of newbie developers.
 In addition, internet is full of free and paid tutorials and trainings.
 Symfony also offers certifications, courses and regular live training sessions to help developers acquire a mastery of the framework.